 Adult supervision is provided in the cafeteria and during recess by teachers, staff, and parent volunteers.
 Unnecessary disturbances, rudeness, and disobedience during lunchtime is not acceptable.
-A warning will be given to students who act in this manner and appropriate disciplinary measures will be carried out.
+A warning will be given to students who act in this manner and appropriate disciplinary actions will be taken.
 If the behavior continues, notification will be sent to the parents and further steps will be discussed to correct the problem.